muksmuks/rl/docs/_posts/2022-08-31-4-layered-inverted-onion-approach.md

 ---

-#### Mastering any machine learning topic requires effort.
+<b>Mastering any machine learning topic requires effort.
 A systematic approach is required to understand and master it.
 I follow this 4-layered inverted onion approach and have found it to be useful.

 <img src="{{ site.baseurl }}/static/img/inverted_onion.png" style="height:400px;width:600px;"/>